Fly Fishing in Yosemite | Yosemite Fly Fishing Guide

 Gratuity for guides is not included in your trip price; for outstanding service, a 15-20% tip is encouraged.

-Yosemite Fly Fishing Guide is a subsidiary of Yosemite Family Adventures, LLC
+Yosemite Fly Fishing Guide is a subsidiary of Yosemite Adventure Guides

 and they are licensed, insured and bonded for guiding in the state of California.